 - Decline in trust and satisfaction with purchase price

 About This Study

 For the past five years, Cox Automotive has conducted studies designed to gain an understanding of consumer car-shopping behavior and perceptions of the dealer experience.
-The 2018 Car Buyer Journey, commissioned by Cox Automotive through IHS Automotive, is based on a survey of 2,050 consumers who purchased or leased a vehicle within 12 months of September 13, 2017.
+The 2018 Car Buyer Journey, commissioned by Cox Automotive through IHS Markit, is based on a survey of 2,050 consumers who purchased or leased a vehicle within 12 months of September 13, 2017.